-A finding in the Manual Fire Fighting ategory is likely to have little risk impact in areas that are protected by a fixed fire suppression system, and will result only in a slightly higher NSP.
+A finding in the Manual Fire Fighting Category is likely to have little risk impact in areas that are protected by a fixed fire suppression system, and will result only in a slightly higher NSP.
 However, the impact can be more significant in areas that are not equipped with a fixed fire protection system, and a Phase 3 analysis may therefore be required if multiple areas are affected.

-The Phase 2 analysis findings in the Localized Cable or Component Protection ategory is usually limited to scenarios that involve ignition sources in the immediate vicinity of the degraded protection and/or scenarios that result in the development of a damaging hot gas layer (HGL).
+The Phase 2 analysis for findings in the Localized Cable or Component Protection Category is usually limited to scenarios that involve ignition sources in the immediate vicinity of the degraded protection and/or scenarios that result in the development of a damaging hot gas layer (HGL).
+Therefore, findings in the Localized Cable or Component Protection Category may result in changes to the fire damage time analysis for FDS1 and FDS2 scenarios (Step 2.7.1).

-shutdown findings are related to degradations in operational aspects of post-fire such as manual actions, analysis of associated circuits, analysis of required circuits, spurious operation, alternate shutdown, fire response procedures, the post-fire analysis, etc. The finding category is not intended to cover findings against physical protection of the designated path such as passive fire barriers, fire detection, and fire suppression.
+Post-Fire safe shutdown (SSD) findings are related to degradations in operational aspects of post-fire SSD such as manual actions, analysis of associated circuits, analysis of required circuits, spurious operation, alternate shutdown, fire response procedures, the post-fire SSD analysis, etc. The SSD finding category is not intended to cover findings against physical protection of the designated SSD path such as passive fire barriers, fire detection, and fire suppression.
 Findings against physical protection features are covered under other finding categories.
-The Phase 2 analysis of findings in the Post-Fire ategory is usually limited to scenarios that involve ignition sources in the immediate vicinity of components or locations requiring manual actions involved with the safe shutdown path.
+The Phase 2 analysis of findings in the Post-Fire SSD Category is usually limited to scenarios that involve ignition sources in the immediate vicinity of components or locations requiring manual actions involved with the safe shutdown path.

-A finding in the Main Control Room Fires ategory require an assessment of fire and damage propagation in the main control board and/or an evaluation to quantify the probability for MCR abandonment.
-Both are beyond the scope of a Phase 2 evaluation, and a Phase 3 analysis be needed.
+A finding in the Main Control Room (MCR) Fires Category may require an assessment of fire and damage propagation in the main control board and/or an evaluation to quantify the probability for MCR abandonment.
+Both are generally beyond the scope of a Phase 2 evaluation, and a Phase 3 analysis may be needed.

-IGNITION SOURCES
+0609F.3-03 GUIDANCE FOR IDENTIFYING AND CHARACTERIZING IGNITION SOURCES

 Identification of credible fire scenarios usually starts with developing a list of relevant ignition sources in the area under investigation.
 Only ignition sources that have the potential of starting a fire that may increase the risk over the baseline risk (i.e., the risk for the area under evaluation assuming no deficiencies) need to be included.
 Since prior to performing a Phase 2 analysis it is generally not known if and how a fire will affect the risk, all ignition sources may need to be added to the list at this stage.
 However, often a subset of the ignition sources can be eliminated because none of the fires they start are affected by any of the deficiencies that resulted in the finding.
 For example, if the finding is a degraded water-based fire suppression system that provides partial coverage of the area being evaluated, only ignition sources that are protected by the suppression system need to be included since fire scenarios that involve the remaining ignition sources are accounted for in the baseline risk.
-When the location of the targets of concern is known, which is generally the case for findings in the Localized Cable or Component Protection and the Post-Fire SSD , the list of ignition sources can often be substantially reduced since those that are not capable of damaging the targets, either directly or by igniting secondary combustibles, do not need to be considered.
+When the location of the targets of concern is known, which is generally the case for findings in the Localized Cable or Component Protection and the Post-Fire SSD Categories, the list of ignition sources can often be substantially reduced since those that are not capable of damaging the targets, either directly or by igniting secondary combustibles, do not need to be considered.